 EDU 501 Foundations of Education (3 Credits)

 This course concentrates on issues facing American education today.
-It is an interdisciplinary attempt (incorporating the historical, political, economic, legal, social, philosophical, and curricular foundations) to provide pre-service teachers with a cle
+It is an interdisciplinary attempt to incorporate historical, political, economic, legal, social, philosophical, and curricular foundations to understand the educational system.

 EDU 605 Human Growth and Development (3 Credits)